Can I Take B Complex And Iron Together? | Vital Health Facts

 Nutrient Main Role Common Deficiency Symptoms

-Iron Oxygen transport via hemoglobin Anemia, fatigue, pale skin
+Iron Oxygen transport via hemoglobin Anemia, fatigue, pale skin, weakness

-Vitamin B12 Nerve function & red blood cell formation Numbness, memory problems, anemia
+Vitamin B12 Nerve function, DNA synthesis, and red blood cell formation Numbness, memory problems, fatigue, megaloblastic anemia

-Folate (B9) DNA synthesis & repair; cell division Anemia, birth defects during pregnancy
+Folate (B9) DNA synthesis and repair; cell division Megaloblastic anemia and increased risk of neural tube defects during pregnancy

 Addressing all relevant deficiencies together ensures comprehensive recovery rather than partial symptom relief.